JunH1004/JunH1004/202235097_이준혁_lecture_note_4.md

 # CLI NOTE
-pwd:shows the current path inahierarchical directory
+pwd:shows the current path in a hierarchical directory

 cd:change directory